-Unfortunately, biphobia also occurs within LGBTQ+ spaces.
-A small minority of homosexual people can feel that as bisexual people can pass as being straight, they do not deserve to attend LGBTQ+ events.
+Unfortunately, biphobia also occurs within LGBTQIA+ spaces.
+A small minority of homosexual people can feel that as bisexual people can pass as being straight, they do not deserve to attend LGBTQIA+ events.
 I definitely recognise the privilege of being able to pass as straight, particularly in locations where you could be killed for who you love.
-However, the B in LGBTQ+ is for bisexuality, and is not just an extension of heterosexuality.
+However, the B in LGBTQIA+ is for bisexuality, and is not just an extension of heterosexuality.

 6.“Is this just to get attention from men?”

 No. Women who love women do not appreciate the fetishisation of their sexualities.
 I do not define myself by how entertaining I am to heterosexual men, surprisingly enough.

 7.“Great, this must mean you are up for involving other women in our relationship.”